mlin/GenomicSQLite/docs/guide_gri.md

 The optional, trailing `ceiling` & `floor` arguments to `genomic_range_rowids()` optimize GRI queries by skipping steps that'd be useless in view of the length distribution of the indexed features.
 (See Internals for full explanation.)

-The extension supplies a SQL helper function `genomic_range_index_levels(tableName)` to detect the appropriate bounds for (the current snapshot of) the table.
+The extension supplies a SQL helper function `genomic_range_index_levels(tableName)` to detect the appropriate bounds for the current version of the table.
 Example usage:

 ```sql
 SELECT col1, col2, ...
 FROM exons, genomic_range_index_levels('exons')